-Does the Student Code of Conduct apply to me?
+Does the Code of Student Conduct apply to me?

-The Student Code of Conduct applies to all of the Point Park University students—full time, part-time, commuter, residential, adult learning, etc. A student is defined as any person registered or enrolled in a University program or course of study at Point Park University, either full-time or part-time; any person who may not be enrolled for a particular term but has an ongoing relationship with the University; or any person notified of their acceptance for admission.
+The Code of Student Conduct applies to all of the Point Park University students — full time, part time, commuter, residential, adult learning, etc. A student is defined as any person registered or enrolled in a University program or course of study at Point Park University, either full-time or part-time; any person who may not be enrolled for a particular term but has an ongoing relationship with the University; or any person notified of their acceptance for admission.

-Where can I get a copy of the Student Code of Conduct?
+Where can I get a copy of the Code of Student Conduct?

 I received a letter with a meeting date, but I cannot make the time.
 What do I do?

 The meeting time was scheduled with your class schedule in mind.
 If you are unable to make the time, contact the person whom the letter came from using the phone number in letter to reschedule your meeting.
-If the scheduled meeting is a hearing board, you must reschedule your other event as only academic conflicts will be acceptable exceptions.

 It is in your best interest to attend; however, you are not required to attend.
 If you do not attend, the proceeding will still take place.
 A decision will be made regarding your involvement and the sanction without your input.
 You forfeit your right to an appeal when you fail to attend your proceeding.

 The University reserves the right to take necessary and appropriate action to protect the safety and well-being of the campus community.
-Such action may include taking disciplinary action against those students whose behavior off University premises constitutes a violation of the Student Code of Conduct.
+Such action may include taking disciplinary action against those students whose behavior off University premises constitutes a violation of the Code of Student Conduct.

-Students may be accountable both to civil authorities and to the University for acts that constitute violations of law and the Student Code of Conduct.
+Students may be accountable both to civil authorities and to the University for acts that constitute violations of law and the Code of Student Conduct.
 Disciplinary actions at the University will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced or that no criminal charges have been brought.
 The two are separate processes.

 What is a disciplinary conference?

-Can I see my judicial file?
+Can I see my student conduct file?

 Charged students will have the opportunity to call appropriate and relevant witnesses.
 It is expected that all witnesses will provide information that is true and correct.
-Any student who knowingly provides false information during a proceeding or hearing will be charged judicially.
+Any student who knowingly provides false information during a proceeding or hearing will be charged.
 Character witnesses are not permitted.
 Only witnesses that can speak first-hand about facts surrounding a case will be permitted to speak.

 A charged student has the right to a support person of his/her choosing, but this person has no role in the proceeding and may not speak or address anyone but the person they are supporting.